A108II/BIG-O-EXPLAINED/BigO.md

 ### Space Complexity Analysis

-- In this example, the time complexity of this function is `O(n)`, but for the space complexity, we consider about the additional space, so we don't include the space taken up by the inputs.
+- In this example, the time complexity of this function is `O(n)`, but for the space complexity, we consider about the additional space, this means we don't include the space taken up by the inputs.
 So, in general we don't care how big the input is; in other words we don't have a control on how many inputs this function is going to receive.
 We only have a control on what happens inside the function.
 Inside the function, the only space we're adding is `i`.
 So, this function has a `space complexity` of `O(1)`.

 - We are interested in the `additional space required by the algorithm`, `not including the space taken up by the input data`.
 This is because the input data is considered to be part of the problem statement, and the algorithm has no control over its size.

-- In the hola function, the only additional space used is the loop counter variable `i`.
+- In the HiNTimes function, the only additional space used is the loop counter variable `i`.
 This variable is a primitive data type (in this case, a number), which takes a constant amount of space, regardless of the size of the input array n.
-Yes, there are several spelling and grammatical errors in the text.
-Here are the corrections:

 ### JavaScript Implementation